Summary

 If you have a home business, that could help decrease your payments.
 You could write off parts of your homeowners insurance premium payments as a business or self-employed tax deduction.

-You also can’t deduct premiums paid out for flood or earthquake insurance, although any disaster relief assistance payments would be considered untaxed income.
+You also can’t deduct premiums paid out for flood or earthquake insurance.
+Any disaster relief assistance payments would be considered untaxed income.
 If you receive money for disaster relief, that income isn’t taxed.
-However, disaster-relief insurance premiums aren’t tax-deductible.
+However, disaster relief insurance premiums aren’t tax deductible.

 But what about freelancers?
 What about running a small business out of your home?